mmirabent/sniffle/README.md

 ## Usage

 Compile with `make`.
 Run with sudo, open up your browser and generate some traffic.
+Alternately, use `make test` to run an automated test.

+## Before committing

+Please check that make test succeeds before committing code, and preferably, add a section testing the new feature you implemented